bimdata/documentation-old/doc_sphinx/tutorials/2_app_choice.rst

 It could be the case, if you are working on **an app for tablet or mobile**.

-In addition to that, maybe that your main programming language is Javascript.
+Or maybe that your main programming language is Javascript.

 ➤ `Create a backend-less app`_